ankitsultana/jade-resume/README.md

 ### PDF

-To convert the web page to [pdf](http://www.wikihow.com/Save-a-Web-Page-as-a-PDF-in-Google-Chrome), use the old Command + P (Ctrl + P) thing in Chrome.
+To convert the web page to [pdf](http://www.wikihow.com/Save-a-Web-Page-as-a-PDF-in-Google-Chrome), use the old Command + P (Ctrl + P) trick in Chrome.
 Settings should be as follows:

 Attribute | Value
 ----------|------